 The left column displays the property names, the right column the property values.
 Click on a property value to edit it.

 You can either edit a value directly in the property table or use a custom property editor by clicking on the ellipsis button () on the right side or pressing the F3 key.
 The custom editor pops up in a new dialog.
-The globe button (), which is only available for localized forms and string properties, allows you to choose existing strings from the resource bundle of the form.
+The flag button (), which is only available for localized forms and string properties, allows you to choose existing strings from the resource bundle of the form.

 The type of the editor depends on the data type of the property.
 JFormDesigner has built-in property editors for all standard data types.